Today's Readings: OT - Psalm 119:17-40 / NT - 1 Corinthians 6

 "Do you not know that your body is a temple of the Holy Spirit, who is in you, whom you have received from God?
 You are not your own; you were bought at a price.
 Therefore honor God with your body." -- 1 Corinthians 6:19-20

-From our last church, we had one young man serving our country as a Ranger Officer and three other young men serving in the Navy.
+From our previous church family, we had one young man serving our country as an Army Ranger Officer and three other young men serving in the Navy.
 As many of us have experienced, these men were bought and paid for as military property.
-As a result they were to honor their country with all that they had.
-For a time, they were not their own.
+As a result they were required to honor their country with all that they had and were.
+For a while, they were not their own.

 While we might resist the thought, as believers, we have also been bought and paid for as God's property.
 The price was higher than we could possibly comprehend.
 We were purchased by the blood of Jesus and sealed with the indwelling of the Holy Spirit.
 The only thing left for us to do is honor God with our body.
 Now and forever, we are not our own.

 Why do we think that we are free to live any way that we choose?
 We come to Christ and receive his marvelous gift of salvation, but we refuse to wear the uniform of the day?
 Those that try to live this way in the military are most often tried as deserters.
 While military personnel have personal freedoms, they always live within certain perimeters.
 So it is with us: Christian liberty should always be lived within the perimeters of being a temple of the Holy Spirit, owned by God.
 Be sure to honor Him today my friend!

 Think about this: "The reason why many are still troubled, still seeking, still making little forward progress is because they have not yet come to the end of themselves.
 We are still giving some of the orders, and we are still interfering with God's working within us."

 Tomorrow's Readings: OT - Psalm 119:41-64 / NT - 1 Corinthians 7:1-24